 It has been reported that there were nearly 13,000 investigations of potential financial abuse by the Care Quality Commission (the independent regulator of health and adult social care in England) between 2013 and June 2017.
-This is worrying because, with increasing life expectancy and a growing elderly population, it is likely that these types of cases involving financial abuse may also rise.
+This is worrying because, with increasing life expectancy and a growing elderly population, it is likely that these types of cases involving financial abuse, particularly the abuse of power of attorney, may also rise.

 Christine Beeston, was also recently jailed for 2 ½ years after taking nearly £50,000 from her vulnerable parents, leaving them with just over £500.
 Reports state that the theft came to light after concerns were raised by Ms Beeston’s brother.
 Ms Beeston initially had initially obtained a power of attorney for her parents in 2013 and, when her brother later became a joint attorney in 2015, he queried his parents’ financial position and reported the matter to the Police.
 When interviewed by Police, Ms Beeston apparently said she had taken the money so that her brother could not inherit any of it.

 Both of the above cases involved the abuse of a Lasting Power of Attorney (LPA).
 This is a legal document which authorises someone else to make certain decisions on your behalf when you can no longer do so.
 There are two types of LPA, one which deals with your finances and the other deals with your health and welfare.
 These documents can generally be very useful when planning for the future, but it is also important to be aware that there can sometimes be risks involved.